The Last of Us (video game): Plot

 In 2013, an outbreak of a mutant Cordyceps fungus spread through bites and airborne spores ravages the United States, transforming its human hosts into aggressive creatures.
 In the suburbs of Austin, Texas, Joel (Troy Baker) flees the chaos with his brother, Tommy (Jeffrey Pierce), and daughter, Sarah (Hana Hayes).
 As they flee, Sarah is shot by a soldier and dies in Joel's arms.

 Twenty years later, civilization has been destroyed by the infection.
 Joel works as a smuggler with his partner, Tess (Annie Wersching), in a quarantine zone in Boston, Massachusetts.
-They hunt down Robert (Robin Atkin Downes), a black-market dealer, to recover a stolen weapons cache he traded with the Fireflies, a rebel militia opposing the Federal Disaster Response Agency (FEDRA), an organization which controls the quarantine zone.
+They hunt down Robert (Robin Atkin Downes), a black-market dealer, to recover a stolen weapons cache he traded with the Fireflies, a rebel militia opposing the Federal Disaster Response Agency (FEDRA), an organization which controls the quarantine zones.
 Its leader, Marlene (Merle Dandridge), promises to double their cache in return for smuggling a fourteen-year-old girl, Ellie (Ashley Johnson), to Fireflies hiding in the Massachusetts State House.
 Joel and Tess discover Ellie is infected; she claims she is immune and may be able to help develop a cure.
 At the State House, they discover the Fireflies have been killed and Tess reveals she has been infected during their journey.
 Believing in Ellie's importance, Tess sacrifices herself against pursuing soldiers so Joel and Ellie can escape.
 Joel decides to find Tommy, a former Firefly, in the hope he can locate others.

 With the help of Bill (W. Earl Brown), a smuggler and survivalist in Lincoln, Massachusetts, Joel and Ellie acquire a working vehicle.
 Driving into Pittsburgh, Pennsylvania, Joel and Ellie are ambushed by bandits and their car is wrecked.
 They ally with two brothers, Henry (Brandon Scott) and Sam (Nadji Jeter).
 After they escape the city, Sam is bitten but hides it from the group.
 As his infection takes hold, Sam attacks Ellie, but Henry shoots him dead before taking his own life out of grief.